Besatkassaie/Differential-Maintenance-Engine/README.md

 5.  eVset-Automaton representations for Allen Intervals see [Allen Intervals](data/Allen_Interval)

-###Java program to evaluate the Jape rule on documents
+### Java program to evaluate the Jape rule on documents
 Steps:
-1. We used gate developer interface to create the gate application file: [extraction.gapp](main/gaterelated/extraction.gapp) follow the steps below:
+1. We used gate developer interface to create the gate application file: [extraction.gapp](gaterelated/extraction.gapp) follow the steps below:
   1.1 creat a "corpus pipeline application" in [Gate Developer 9.0.1](https://gate.ac.uk/download/) 1.2 add Annie Tokenizer to the pipeline as well as our Jape rule
-  1.3 save application state as "extraction.gapp" to load from the Java class *note: steps can be done by coding.*
+  1.3 save application state as "extraction.gapp" to load from the Java class

+  *NOTE: steps can be done by coding.*

-2. run class  [BatchProcessApp](main/gaterelated/Code/src/cs/uwaterloo/BatchProcessApp.java) with following parameters:
+2. run class  [BatchProcessApp](gaterelated/Code/src/cs/uwaterloo/BatchProcessApp.java) with following parameters:
   * -g "gate application file path"
   * -c "corpus path"
   * -o "output path to write results"
   * -l "log file path"

-*note: the time spent for extraction will be written in the log file.*
+*NOTE: the time spent for extraction will be written in the log file.*

+### Java program to split DBLP.xml into bibliographic documents